lordzac/alx-low_level_programming/README.md

-this repository containing C-Hello, World
+this repository containing  C project and other low level programming